SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise1.md

 ## Task 3: Inspect Database Schema

-Use either phpMyAdmin or SQLtools to inspect the database schema and verify that the `ContactList` database and `contacts` table have been created correctly.
+Use either phpMyAdmin or SQLtools to inspect the database schema and verify that the `ContactList` database and `contact` table have been created correctly.